pgogy/WordPress-Wikipedia-Widget/readme.txt

 == Frequently Asked Questions ==

 No Questions have been asked yet.

-Please see http://www.pgogy.com/code/wordpress-widget/
+Please see http://www.pgogy.com and http://www.pgogy.com/code/groups/wordpress/wikipedia-api-search-and-display-widget/ for support

 == Screenshots ==